abhaya3108/Assignmentpython1to5/README.md

-# Session1_Python1
+# Assignment 1 to 5
-Contains the solution to assignment of Python-1 session
+Contains the solution to assignment of Python-1 to Python-5 sessions